exakat/exakat/docs/Rules.rst

 A conditional structure is being used, but both alternatives are the same, leading to the illusion of choice.

-Either the condition is useless, and may be removed, or the alternatives needs to be distinguished.
+Either the condition is useless, and may be removed, or the alternatives need to be distinguished.

 .. code-block:: php